 Autism and autism spectrum disorder (ASD) are terms for a group of complex neurodevelopmental disabilities that affect social communication, sensory processing, and scope of interests.
 While autism is typically diagnosed in children, approximately one percent of adults meet the criteria for autism.
-Communicating and interacting with autistic adults can be challenging for care coordinators and other health care professionals.
-Autistic adults experience different behavioral symptoms and communication patterns, which may make it hard to understand the preferences and needs they are trying to communicate.
+Communicating and interacting with adults with autism can be challenging for care coordinators and other health care professionals.
+Adults with autism experience different behavioral symptoms and communication patterns, which may make it hard to understand the preferences and needs they are trying to communicate.

 Brugha T MS, Meltzer H, Smith J, Scott FJ, Purdon S, Harris J, Bankart J. Autism Spectrum Disorders in adults living in households throughout England: Report from the Adult Psychiatric Morbidity Survey 2007.
 Information Centre for Health and Social Care; 2009.